-1. OLL School is committed to safety, and is thus a food allergy aware school.
+- 1. OLL School is committed to safety, and is thus a food allergy aware school.
 Although many students suffer from food and/or environmental allergies, OLL School recognizes that some food allergies, particularly to peanuts and tree nuts, can be life-threatening.
 OLL School has created policies and procedures to reduce the likelihood of and prepare a response to a severe allergic reaction.
-OLL School cannot guarantee that nuts and peanuts will not be present within the school, and thus presents these practices as shared responsibilities between the school, the parents, and the food allergic child.

-2. Avoidance of the Food Allergen

-a) Peanut and tree nut products can be consumed in the cafeteria (also known as the Multi-Purpose Room [MPR]), and outside.
-They are not to be consumed at the "nut free" table in the MPR or in the classrooms.
+OLL School cannot guarantee that nuts and peanuts will not be present within the school, and thus presents these practices as shared responsibilities between the school, the parents, and the food allergic child. - 2.
+Avoidance of the Food Allergen - a) Peanut and tree nut products can be consumed in the cafeteria (also known as the Multi-Purpose Room [MPR]), and outside.
 OLL School cannot monitor food allergens in the school after hours, on weekends, at athletic events, or served by OLL Church.